bradwindy/OneRoom/README.md

 This directory refers to the back end of the system.
 This is where Alice, Vivek and Akash will work on setting up the middleware, server and database.

-Open the `server.js` file.
-Read through it, I've put in some comments to give a basic overview of what's going on.
+It consists of three main directories `controllers`, `helpers` and `routes`

+`server.js` is our main backend/server file.
+This file will provide access to all the routes in the `routes` directory and can be considered as the brain of the backend.
+It will also list all the middleware such as bodyParser (which will convert the incoming data into JSON)

+`routes` - this directory solely consists of our Express.js routes.
+This is the entry point of any data from the frontend.
+The routes usually include several functions taken from the `helpers` and `controllers` directories.

+`helpers` - this directory focuses on files which have code and functionality which can be shared by different parts of the project.
+For example, the routeHelpers.js file consists of Joi (an input validation package), so when data is sent from the front end to the /register route, it is first input validated by Joi (within the routeHelpers.js file) and only then will the validated data be passed to the controller.
+So a helper can be thought as a checker/checkpoint between our route and controller.

+`controllers` - this directory focuses on defining the logic of the routes stored in `routes`.
+For example, we have a route /register, the AuthController will store all the user details which is passed via the /register route, into the database, only after the data has been validated by a `helper` .
+So a controller can be thought of as an interface between the database and our routes.

 Also, open the `database.js` file.
 This file simply checks whether we have succesfully conected to the database everytime we launch a local server using Node.
 It takes values for host, user, database and password from the `.env' file, which we set up earlier.

 ### Common files in Directories

 `package.json` - this file hold the dependencies we will use when developing our frontend or backend.
-This is why we have two seperate "package.json" files for `app` and `backend`
+This is why we have two seperate "package.json" files for `app` and `backend`.
+It also consists of information about launching the app and server.

 `node_modules` - this directory consists of several different Javascript packages/libraries that help us develop things faster.
 Things like Express, React, MySQL when developing come from here.